liboyun/liboyun.github.io/index.md

 ## Activities

 * Journal Reviewer
-  * IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI)
+  * IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
   * International Journal of Computer Vision (IJCV)
   * IEEE Transactions on Image Processing (TIP)
   * IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)